Error mitigation for logical circuits using decoder confidence: Conclusion

 \section{Conclusion}

-We have shown that the log success odds of a decoding instance can be very well approximated by both the complementary gap and the swim distance for MWPM decoders under phenomenological noise, justifying their status as decoder confidence scores.
-For a simplified model of window-based decoding, under circuit-level noise, we have shown that DCSs remain rich in information as the circuit size increases, which suggests that they can be used for more complex tasks than state preparation.
-Finally, we have explored this latter idea in the form of error mitigation techniques for the early fault-tolerant quantum computing era, where aborting and MLE can help run useful applications with a quantum device of limited size.
-We emphasize that our results rely on the observation that the swim distance is an excellent DCS; the performance of both QEM methods proposed is seen to diminish as the DCS quality decreases.
+We began by showing that the log success odds of a decoding instance can be very well approximated by both the complementary gap and the swim distance for MWPM under phenomenological noise, justifying their status as `decoder confidence scores' (DCSs).
+For a simplified model of window-based decoding under circuit-level noise, we have shown that DCSs remain rich in information as the circuit size increases, which suggests that they can be used for more complex tasks than state preparation.
+Finally, we have explored this latter idea in the form of QEM techniques for the early fault-tolerant quantum computing era, finding that one can accurately estimate the logical error risk of an entire circuit and leverage this information with maximum likelihood methods.
+We emphasise that our results rely on the observation that the swim distance is an excellent DCS; the performance of both proposed QEM methods diminishes as the DCS quality decreases.
 This motivates future work toward even more accurate DCS methods.